Can You Eat San Pedro Cactus Raw?

 Although it is not possible to tell how much mescaline is present in the cactus, usually 50g dried cactus may have only 150mg of mescaline.
 San Pedro dosage differs greatly from person to person depending on the way of eating.

 The fruits of the majority of cactus species can be eaten raw by human beings and animals.
-Also, the stem( the pads) and fruits of genus Opuntia and the flowers of some species of cactus plants can be consumed raw.
+Also, the stem( also called the pads) and fruits of genus Opuntia and the flowers of some species of cactus plants can be consumed raw.

 Edible cacti varieties that can be safely eaten are: